 - Because it sets us free from aphasia.
 It’s so frustrating to get stuck with words, but with singing it’s different.
 It’s good for the facial muscles - my mouth stopped drooping after 2 or 3 weeks, and things like do-bi-do-bi-do are very good.

 - I like to learn new things, it exercises the brain.
-It helps me switch off from stresses and is very enjoyable.
+It helps me switch off from stress and is very enjoyable.
 It is something to look forward to.

 - It's healing, fun, energising, spiritual.
 It lifts my spirits and my mood.
 There is a feeling of togetherness, we all feel better being part of the group.
 When you get it right there is nothing better, there is a big sense of accomplishment.